-FSA ID TIPS: Enter information carefully and use FAME's Create Your Federal Student Aid Account worksheets to record account information.
-Worksheets and additional details can be found at FAMEmaine. com/FAFSA.
+information carefully and use FAME's Create Your Federal Student Aid Account worksheets to record account information.
+Worksheets and additional details can be found at FAMEmaine.com/FAFSA.
 Keep information confidential and stored in a safe location.
-FSA IDs will be needed for multiple purposes in the coming years.
+You'll need to log in to StudentAid.gov for multiple purposes in the coming years.

-AN EMAIL ADDRESS/MOBILE PHONE NUMBER CAN ONLY BE ASSOCIATED WITH ONE FSA ID.
+AN EMAIL ADDRESS/MOBILE PHONE NUMBER CAN ONLY BE ASSOCIATED WITH ONE ACCOUNT.

-Each student and parent must create their own FSA ID.
+Each student and parent must create their own account.
 Students and parents cannot use the same email address or mobile phone number.